Brigette-Eckert/free-geek/README.md

 Source code and documentation for the ["Code for Good" Conference](http://codeforgood.io/) (hackathon) for [Free Geek](http://www.freegeek.org/).

+# NOTE

+Please contribute to/ start with the  DEVELOP BRANCH and not master for now.
+We have made significant changes to this project, and starting with a clean slate on develop.
 ## Getting Started

 Check out [the docs](/docs) where we keep a copy of the [feature requests](/docs/Code%20For%20Good%20project.odt) from Free Geek staff.